All Episodes

 And Wolf can't believe the guy didn't turn himself in and ask to be killed.

-It's just struck me as funny.
+This is just struck me as funny.

-Because I'm sure we were rolling on it.
+So we'll get it because I'm sure we were rolling on it.

 We'll have it for you in a moment.

-She gave a lifetime achievement award to Bill Clinton for all the great work he's done in Haiti and tsunamis and uh all that.
+The point of this all is after spending all this money at Cheryl Crowe and all this money on parfaits and stuff, she gave a lifetime achievement award to Bill Clinton for all the great work he's done in Haiti and tsunamis and all that.

-He charged her half a million, she paid it happily.
+He charged her half a million.

 No, no, no, no.

-My point is here's a woman, a model, who barely escaped the tsunami alive.
+My point is: here's a woman, a model, who barely escaped the tsunami alive.

 Everything they had was wiped out in the tsunami.